Leon Mettam

-Leon Mettam (born 9 December 1986) is an English footballer, primarily a striker, who is presently player-manager at Wisbech Town.
+Leon Mettam (born 9 December 1986) is an English footballer, primarily a striker, who is presently interim manager at Corby Town.
 He played in the Football League for Lincoln City.

 Playing career

 Gainsborough Trinity

 In July 2010, Mettam left The Steelmen to join league rivals Gainsborough Trinity.

 Worksop Town

 Mettam then went on to join ambitious Worksop Town, who were managed by his former Lincoln City youth team coach, Simon Clark.

 Tamworth

 On 10 June 2014, Mettam, and his Worksop Town teammate Shane Clarke joined Conference North side Tamworth.

 Following an ankle injury in October 2014 which kept him sidelined for the remainder of the year, Mettam joined Northern Premier League side King's Lynn Town on a month's loan in January 2015, scoring three times in five appearances.

 King's Lynn Town

 After being released by Tamworth at the end of the 2015/16 season; Mettam was unveiled to King's Lynn Town's supporters at a pre-season fans' forum on 7 June 2016 on a two-year contract.

 In June 2018 he joined Spalding United on a permanent basis.

 In May 2020, he was appointed player-coach at Skegness Town.